 Chopri

 Quartered in Niigata.
 350 yen 2mp dev+scan.
-Often touted as the cheapest lab in Japan, I didn't have a good experience.
+Often touted as the cheapest lab in Japan.
 The process is like any other: Fill out an online form, wire them some money, send your film, and wait a couple of days.
 It was rather quick IIRC, maybe 3 or 4 business days.
 Japan Post is a great service.
-Two issues, first the film was cut inconsistently, some actually cutting into the next frame.
-Makes me wonder if they're using a typical cinema film cutter or just some guy with child scissors.
-E-mail replies were somewhat rude, something very unusual in Japan.
-I understand that these low-margin labs are busy but that put me off.
+Film is occasionally cut inconsistently, some actually cutting into the next frame.
+E-mails were somewhat rude, probably a callous built up over years of stupid inquiries in a low-margin job.
 Came with index prints, scans are your typical 3000x2000 jpgs on a CD, no complaints.
-I wouldn't use them again.

 I-Pri